Four Year Strong: Rise Or Die Trying 10th Anniversary Tour and Some of You Will Like This, Some of You Won't (2017–2019)

-On November 9, 2016 the band announced a 10th Anniversary World Tour for their album Rise or Die Trying in which they played the album in its entirety for every tour date.
+On November 9, 2016, the band announced a 10th Anniversary World Tour for their album Rise or Die Trying in which they played the album in its entirety for every tour date.
 Beginning in late January 2017, the tour spanned several countries, eventually coming to an end in February 2018.

 While touring, the band also released a new compilation album titled Some of You Will Like This, Some of You Won't which contained re-workings and re-recordings of several of their most popular songs as well as several rarities.
-The album was released September 8th, 2017.
+The album was released September 8, 2017.

 The band also performed on the entirety of the final Vans Warped Tour in 2018.

-Brain Pain and Enemy of the World re-recording (2020–present)
+Brain Pain and Enemy of the World re-recording (2020-2023)

-On January 14, 2020, the band announced their next album Brain Pain, which was released on February 28, 2020 through Pure Noise Records.
-The announcement was accompanied by the release of the first two singles from the album, "Talking Myself in Circles" and "Brain Pain."
+On January 14, 2020, the band announced their next album Brain Pain, which was released on February 28, 2020, through Pure Noise Records.
+The announcement was accompanied by the release of the first two singles from the album, "Talking Myself in Circles" and "Brain Pain".

-The band featured on the song, "Sundress", on the State Champs album, Kings of the New Age, that was released on May 13, 2022.
+The band featured on the song "Sundress" on the State Champs album, Kings of the New Age, that was released on May 13, 2022.
 On May 17, the band released a new single, a cover of the Green Day song "Brain Stew / Jaded", on the Pure Noise Records split single, "Dead Formats, Vol. 1".

+In Spring and Summer 2022, the band opened for New Found Glory's Sticks and Stones 20th anniversary tour, alongside Be Well.

 In October 2022, the band announced they will be releasing a re-recorded version of their 2010 album, Enemy of the World, on October 27, 2022.

+Analysis Paralysis (2023–present)

+In November 2023 and April 2024, the band released the songs "Dead End Friend" and "Daddy of Mine", respectively.
+On May 28, 2024, the band released the song "Uncooked" and announced their eighth album Analysis Paralysis.
+It was released on August 9, 2024.

+On November 6, 2025, the band released a new single, "Whiplash".